Wanguiken254/Travelling-Salesman-Dilemna/README.md

 # Travelling-Salesman-Dilemna
-A python code that solves the travelling salesman dilemna
+A python code that solves the travelling salesman dilemna.